WHAT’S UP Damage Control

-Handhelds have been selected based on the impact of industrial environments running Android OS being cheaper than normal Windows based handheld extensions.
+Handhelds have been selected based on the impact of industrial environments running Android OS.
 The Handheld has a big screen and is therefore easy to address and operate for choosing the right communication channels.
 It is enabled with a ruggedized headset.
 Auto provisioning makes it possible to enroll new devices and to update the handhelds without touching the handheld; making it easy to maintain the handheld from a centralized location.
 The handheld is optionally automatically cleaned when disconnected to the system.
 SIM card, data storage is disabled on the device for security reasons.
-WIFI connection is established based on WPA2, Radius and device fingerprinting enabling only connectivity to the system from permitted devices.
+WIFI connection is established based on WPA3, Radius and device fingerprinting enabling only connectivity to the system from permitted devices.

 Delivery of Warnings, Alerts, Tasks and operational back-end connectivity support.
 Through a resilient network.
 What’s-up incorporates Service Level Agreements on messages, events and tasks.
 Extensive support for tailor made self-developed interfacing through specific Agents to ensure realization of your specific needs